nf-core/coproid/docs/source/usage.md

 ## To collapse or not collapse

 Depending on the size of your DNA fragments, you might want to play with the `--collapse` option.
-You can start by leaving it to default (`--collapse yes`), and changing it to `--collapse no` if you find that most of your reads aren't merged/collapsed by `AdapterRemoval` (Plot in `multiqc` report)
+You can start by leaving it to default (`--collapse true`), and changing it to `--collapse false` if you find that most of your reads aren't merged/collapsed by `AdapterRemoval` (Plot in `multiqc` report)

 ## Using coproID on a cluster